Student Campus Cards

 NSW Tertiary Student Concessions are issued to students who meet the eligibility criteria specified by Transport for NSW.
 A travel concession entitles you to half fare tickets on most public transport services in NSW.
 Further information and guidelines can be found at the Transport NSW website.

-If you are entitled to a transport concession your signature on your student card indicates your agreement to abide by the conditions of use as published by the relevant transport authorities.
 For the conditions of use and eligibility requirements for travel concession please refer to the Transport NSW website.

 You can now purchase discounted MyMulti2 and MyMulti3 public transport tickets.
 All discounted tickets can be used for travel to and from a place of study as well as recreational travel, providing savings of up to 35 per cent.